 - The Biggest Book of Yes (available on Amazon UK)

-A big thanks to Zoe for chatting with me and sharing her hiking journey, dreams, and tips with us.
-If you’d like to find out more check out the links above.
+Thanks for reading and a big thanks to Zoe for chatting with me and sharing her hiking journey, dreams, and tips with us.
+I hope you’ve found plenty of inspiration!

 I hope you enjoy reading the articles in this series, as well as my guides to inspire and help you plan your own hikes.
 I absolutely love writing and sharing them with you – and keeping them free for everyone.

 You can help me to write my next guide by joining my fabulous supporters and buy me a ‘Ko-fi’ to get to the next trail!
 Make a donation in the ‘Ko-fi box’ without leaving 10 Mile Hike or come on over to my Ko-fi page and join my supporters there – I’d love you to join us.
 It’s a mini blog where I publish my latest fundraising goal, regular behind-the-scenes updates, photos of my latest walks and hikes, and anything else I think you might enjoy!